tylerengalla/School_District_Analysis/README.md

   ![](revised_school_summary.png)

-- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

   - Unchanged - accounting for the scandal and removing those scores kept Thomas High School as the second best performing school.

-- How does replacing the ninth-grade scores affect the following:
+- **How does replacing the ninth-grade scores affect the following**:
   - Math and reading scores by grade
     - Scores remain the same for all schools except for 9th Graders at THS where their score is now represented by "nan"
   - Scores by school spending